zebrunner/carina/docs/automation/api.md

     "id": 11111
 }
 ```
-Now we need to generate schema (you may use any generator you like for example https://jsonschema.net/).
+Now we need to generate a schema (you may use any generator you like for example https://jsonschema.net/).
 IMPORTANT: For now schemas of version draft03 and draft04 are supported only.
-Please use appropriate generator (e.g.  https://www.liquid-technologies.com/online-json-to-schema-converter)
+Please use the appropriate generator (e.g.  https://www.liquid-technologies.com/online-json-to-schema-converter)
-In tool like this you need to provide original JSON from response then choose some schema options (allow additional properties in objects, mark current object properties as required, hard-code some expected values, ect) and then generate the schema.
+In the tool like this you need to provide original JSON from response then choose some schema options (allow additional properties in objects, mark current object properties as required, hard-code some expected values, ect) and then generate the schema.
 Copy-paste generated schema into test resources and you're ready to use it in the test.
 ![API flow](../img/api/schema-generator.png)
-Make sure that you change all flags required to true, after that create new file in resources and place into appropriate endpoint package:
+Make sure that you change all flags required to true, after that create a new file in resources and place into appropriate endpoint package:
 ```
 {
     "type":"object",